 Hull Turning - Why?

-Watch the video and learn what 'turning' a vessel means.
+What does 'turning' a vessel mean?
 Jim Mair, Arksen Technical Director, answers all our questions.

 The hull turning of the Arksen 85 (Project Ocean) represents a major milestone in the build process.
 But what does ‘turning’ a vessel mean and why was this project started upside down?
 We sat down with Jim Mair, Arksen Technical Director, to reveal all.